tvangundy/workspace/docs/install.md

 ## Workspace Setup

 Now that you have all the prerequisites installed, let's set up your workspace.
-This will create a local development environment with all the necessary tools and configurations to run the examples.
+This will create a local development environment with all the necessary tools and configurations to work with the runbooks.

 #### Clone the Repository
 ```bash